wp-plugins/eg-delicious-sync/readme.txt

 1. In the **Posts publication** part, click on Activation checkbox,
 1. You can choose also which tags will be used to add your post in Delicious.
 You can use WordPress tags, WordPress categories, or specify tags manually.
 1. Once settings are saved, each time you edit a post, and click on the **Publish button**, your post will be add to Delicious with the specified tags.
+1. If you delete a post in WordPress, it will be also deleted in Delicious

 = Widgets =